-Imagine you’re in the market for a product you know very little about.
+Imagine you need to buy a product you know very little about.

 Which scenario is easier — and more compelling?

 B, of course.
-A direct endorsement from someone you know can override even the deepest online research.
+A direct endorsement from someone you know can easily override many months of online research.

 Our friends and family members aren’t selling the product and they usually have our best interests in mind.
 We also trust their taste.
 If they like it, chances are we will, too.